VictorKanyili/Linux-Automated-Backup-Script/README.md

 Save and exit the nano editor.

 The script is made executable by running:

 ```bash
 chmod +x ~/backup_project/backup.sh
 ```

 Verify the script has execute permission by running:

 ```bash
 ls -l ~/backup_project/backup.sh
 ```
 ![Image](https://learn.nextwork.org/joyful_turquoise_jolly_manatee/uploads/caf37fbf-1c43-4755-ae48-7edde46e07c1_kyq7xaed)

 ## Writing the Backup Script Core

-In this step, I'm writing the core of the backup.sh script to configure the script variables, write a log function that shall handle logging of events related to the files in the sample_data directory,  and write the tar compression command that shall create a timestamped archive.
+In this step, the core of the backup.sh script to configure the script variables is written, a log function that shall handle logging of events related to the files in the sample_data directory is also written, and the tar compression command that shall create a timestamped archive.

 ### Declaring the script variables